met4citizen/CliqueVM/README.md

 $C$, but
 $B$ and
 $C$ are not consistent with each other.
-Graph-theoretically these are called open triplets, second-order inconsistencies, that break local classical states into two or more overlapping maximal cliques.
+Graph-theoretically these are called open triplets.
+They are second-order inconsistencies that break local classical states into two or more overlapping maximal cliques.

 Once we know how to calculate these maximal cliques, we can use them as